-To prevent electrically related injuries and property damage, inspect all electrical equipment before use and immediately report all electrical deficiencies.
+To prevent electrical-related injuries and property damage, inspect all electrical equipment before use and immediately report all electrical deficiencies.
 Contact Molecular Devices Technical Support to service equipment that requires the removal of covers or panels.
+See Obtaining Support on page 20 for details.